courtarro/fakeTube/README.md

 ## Cleanup

-1. **Important!** When you're finished, don't forget to edit your `hosts` file and remove the `gdata.youtube.com` line you added.
-2. You can kill the Python process by pressing `Ctrl-C`.
+1. You can kill the Python process by pressing `Ctrl-C`.

 ## Troubleshooting

-- Once the web server is running and you've set up the `hosts` file change, open [this address](http://gdata.youtube.com/feeds/api/users/bubba/uploads/myAwesomeVideo?v=2) and see what you get.
+- Once the web server is running, open [this address](http://127.0.0.1/feeds/api/users/bubba/uploads/myAwesomeVideo?v=2) and see what you get.
 If you get a bunch of XML or a download named "myAwesomeVideo", your web server is working.
-  - If you get an error that the page is not available, or `ERR_INVALID_RESPONSE`, then your `hosts` change may not be working.
-- Try [this address](http://localhost/feeds/api/users/bubba/uploads/myAwesomeVideo?v=2) to directly connect without the `hosts` file.
-  - If the above did not work, but this does, then something's wrong with your `hosts` file change.
-- Check your Python instance to make sure it's still running.
-If Python starts and immediately goes away, it's not working.
-Try running it from a command prompt so you can check for errors.
-- Check to make sure no other services are running on your computer with port :80 open.
-If that's the case, the Python server won't be able to use that port.
-I doubt TF2 will know how to work with other ports.
-I know I was unable to get it to connect directly to localhost, thus requiring the `hosts` change.
+- Since 80 is a privileged port, you will need to give administrator permissions to the web server.